Chadian Civil War (1965–1979): Second French intervention and splintering of FROLINAT

 The French successfully blunted FROLINAT's advances into the south and recaptured some of their territory in the north.
 Rebel activity in the BET, specifically Tibetsi, was diminished.
 The morale of the Chadian Armed Forces was left substantially improved in engagements with the rebels.
 Conversely, FROLINAT's losses left it internally disorganised and susceptible to outside influence.
 The French were reportedly aided in their campaign through the use of napalm, though the French military has denied that it was ever employed.
 The intervention officially terminated in June 1971.
 By then combined Chadian and French military actions had killed between 2,000 and 10,000 people, including civilians, and destroyed many palm groves in the north.
 About 1,200 French military personnel remained afterwards to provide training to the approximately 2,700 members of the Chadian Army.
 Between May 1969 and August 1972, 50 French soldiers were killed fighting rebels.

 Though most of the rebels were either suppressed by the intervention or had rallied to the government, the state's control of rural areas remained weak.
 Eager to avoid another crisis which would lead to calls for another intervention, the French pushed for the Chadian government to implement reforms that would generate reconciliation and ease inter-regional relations.
 At these urgings, the Chadian government opened negotiations with local chiefs, improved tax collection, and released some political prisoners.
 Nevertheless, the reforms failed to improve underlying weaknesses within the economy or ease the political climate.
 Tombalbaye continued to rule Chad unabated as a one-party state, though he stressed national reconciliation and reshuffled his cabinet to include more Muslims and northerners.

 In 1970, around 200 Libyan dissidents based in Chad launched a raid against Sabha to destabilize Gaddafi's government and facilitate a coup.
-This operation, known as "Black Prince conspiracy" due to the involvement of Prince Abdallah al-Abid al Senussi, greatly influenced Gaddafi's perception of Chad as potential threat to his rule.
+This operation, known as the "Black Prince conspiracy" due to the involvement of Prince Abdallah al-Abid al Senussi, greatly influenced Gaddafi's perception of Chad as potential threat to his rule.
 Observers suspected that Gaddafi's declared enemy Israel had been involved in the coup attempt; Israeli Mossad agents were still training the Chadian CTS at this point.
 This contributed to Gaddafi's "obsession" with Chad, and he began to consider Tombalbaye a "tool" of "Israeli imperialism".

 In August 1971, parts of the Chadian military launched a coup attempt against Tombalbaye with Libyan support.
 Government reform ceased, and Tombalbaye severed relations with Libya while inviting anti-Gaddafi Libyans to establish themselves in Chad.
 Gaddafi retaliated by increasing materiel support to FROLINAT and allowing Siddick to set up a base in Tripoli.
 In November 1971 disaffected students in Fort-Lamy went on strike.
 The unrest was easily suppressed, but in response the president replaced the army chief of staff General Jacques Doumro—well-liked by the students—with Colonel Felix Malloum.
 The army itself remained poorly equipped, relying on a handful of armed scout cars and 60mm and 81mm mortars.
 The Air Force only fielded several transport planes and a helicopter.